kromg/python-HeartBeater/README.md

-puthon-HeartBeater: a class that provides multicast heartbeat to applications.
+python-HeartBeater: a class that provides multicast heartbeat to applications.

 Tentative and work in progress, but it basically works.